Sensitivity, Affine Transforms and Quantum Communication Complexity: Abstract

 \item For a fixed prime $p$ and an $\epsilon$, $0 < \epsilon < 1$, any Boolean function $f$ that depends on all its inputs with $\deg_p(f) \le (1-\epsilon)\log n$ must satisfy $Q^*_{1/3}(F) = \Omega\left (\frac{n^{\epsilon/2}}{\log n} \right )$.
 Here, $\deg_p(f)$ denotes the degree of the multilinear polynomial over $\F_p$ which agrees with $f$ on Boolean inputs.

 \item For Boolean function $f$ such that there exists primes $p$ and $q$ with $\deg_q(f) \ge \Omega(\deg_p(f)^\delta)$ for $\delta > 2$, the deterministic communication complexity - $\D(F)$ and $Q^*_{1/3}(F)$ are polynomially related.
 In particular, this holds when $\deg_p(f) = O(1)$.
-Thus, for this class of functions, this answers an open question (see \cite{BW01}) about the relation between the two measures. \end{enumerate}
+Thus, for this class of functions, this answers an open question (see Buhrman and de Wolf [CCC 2001]) about the relation between the two measures. \end{enumerate}

 Restricting back to the linear setting, we construct linear transformation $A$, such that the corresponding function $g$ satisfies, $\alt(f) \le 2\sens(g)+1$.
 Using this new relation, we exhibit Boolean functions $f$ (other than the parity function) such that $ \sens(f)$ is $\Omega(\sqrt{\sps(f)})$ where $\sps(f)$ is the number of non-zero coefficients in the Fourier representation of $f$.
+This family of Boolean functions also rule out a potential approach to settle the XOR Log-Rank conjecture via the recently settled Sensitivity conjecture [Hao Huang, Annals of Mathematics, 190(3): 949-955, 2019].